 It’s difficult to talk about movie locations in Colorado, without thinking of The Stanley Hotel located in Estes Park.
 It was the inspiration for the intensely creepy Overlook Hotel from Stephen King’s, The Shining.
 Although the movie wasn’t filmed there, the 1997 miniseries was, and also scenes from the comedy Dumb and Dumber.
 The view of the Rockies in the moonlight from the hotel is incredible.

 It is also rumored to be America’s most haunted hotel.
 You can stay there if you want to experience “the active energy,” but you will have to book well in advance if you want to book room 213.
-It’s definitely a once in a lifetime place to visit, and worth charging your credit card for a night, as rooms are between $400-$500 per night.
+It’s definitely a once in a lifetime place to visit, and worth charging your credit card for a night, even though it’s $300+ per night.
 I’d look out for those twin girls in the corridors though, and watch out for the elevators.

 While you’re on your movie road trip, take a drive through Pikes Peak and Monarch Pass in the Rockies.
 You won’t be surprised to learn that the producers fell in love with the incredible backdrop when looking for locations, and decided to film the movie’s most epic car scenes on the hair-raising roads.
 This was the last time Paul Walker appeared in one of the Fast and Furious franchise.